Skip to Content

 TEXAS

-For example, a single mother of three in Texas with no income may receive about $382 in cash aid, $785 in food benefits, and $2,400 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in Texas with no income may receive up to $382 in cash assistance, $785 in food benefits, and $2,400 in utility support, along with child care assistance and Medicaid coverage.

 CASH$382